Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Why should companies implement ISO 14044?

-Implementing ISO 14044 is a robust way to assess and minimize environmental impacts across your product life cycle.
-Beyond compliance, the standard offers opportunities for cost reduction, market differentiation, and long-term resilience.
+Implementing ISO 14044 is a robust way to assess and minimise environmental impacts across your product life cycle.
+Beyond compliance, the standard offers opportunities for cost reduction, market differentiation and long-term resilience.
+By drawing on ISO 14044's structured methodology, companies can make measurable progress towards their sustainability goals, ensuring they remain competitive, responsible and forward-thinking in an ever-evolving business landscape.

 Andrés Cester